BLUE HORIZON 1261

 "Actually, it took four trucks to get everything," the canine replied with a toothy grin.
 "The others are still back at the guard shack getting inspected per regulations.
 I'm just the first one through!"

 "Very good," Durant said with a nod.
-If you'll back up to the ramp, we can go over the manifest together before we begin unloading your truck."
+If you'll back up to the ramp, we can go over the manifest together while we begin unloading your truck."

 Although the work was work, everyone maintained a jovial attitude throughout the exercise.
-Once during an approved rest break, Taro noticed that the personnel of the Giggling Ghost were watching the proceedings from the interior of their own cargo bay; there was no joviality from that crew.
+Once during an approved rest break, Taro noticed that the personnel of the Giggling Ghost were watching the proceedings from the interior of their own cargo bay; she could practically feel the waves of animosity from them.

 By the time that all four trucks were empty and the last of them departed, two and a half hours had passed.
 Durant continued to direct and help everyone secure plasteel webbing over the mountain of cargo to large rings mounted in the floor.
 At just a little over three hours, the Blue Horizon was loaded, the cargo was secure and the bay door was sealed.